sunandhini96/TSAI_ERAV1/Session_24/README.md

 # Task 1:

-## We will implement value iteration and Q-learning.
+## We will implement Q-learning.
 We will test our agents first on Gridworld.

 ## Pseudo code:
 1. __init__  : Initializing the Q-values